loeens/mmwave-spi-ftdi-reader/README.md

 ## Installation

+1. **PyFtdi installation:**
+The `PyFtdi` library requires prerequisites to access the FTDI device.
+Please follow the instructions below for your operating system.
+Refer to the [official PyFtdi installation documentation](https://eblot.github.io/pyftdi/installation.html) for the most up-to-date information.

-1. **Clone the repository:**
+2. **Clone the repository:**
     ```bash
     git clone https://github.com/loeens/mmwave-spi-ftdi-reader
     cd mmwave-spi-ftdi-reader
     ```

-2. **PyFtdi setup:**
-The pyftdi library requires specific prerequisites to access the FTDI device, especially concerning user permissions.
-Please follow the instructions below for your operating system.
-Refer to the [official PyFtdi installation documentation](https://eblot.github.io/pyftdi/installation.html) for the most up-to-date information.

 3. **Install the Python module and dependencies:**
-Run this command from the root directory of the cloned repository:
     ```bash
     pip install .
     ```
 ## FAQ
 ### Why stream Radar Cube data and not ADC data?
 The Rangeproc DPU efficiently calculates the Range-FFT during the `framePeriod` (which at minimum is 100ms on the IWRL6432).
 Therefore the calculation of the Range-FFT doesn't add up on the processing time required for each frame on the host computer.
-Admittedly, this is also due to my own personal requirements in the past.
 Streaming of ADC data from TI's demo project is planned for a future update though.